Top 8 Passive Income Ideas for Students

 Through peer-to-peer lending, a student can generate passive income.
 Peer-to-peer lending is where you loan money to other people or businesses through online platforms like Lending Club or Prosper.
 In return, you earn interest on the loan, which is typically paid to you monthly.
 Peer-to-peer lending is one of the ways to make some extra income that comes with some risks.
 Therefore, it is important to factor in all the risks before starting out.

-The list is endless when it comes to passive income ideas for students that can help earn that extra dollar.
+The list is endless when it comes to side income ideas for students that can help earn that extra dollar.
 Whether you enjoy creating content, sharing your knowledge, investing in stocks and savings accounts, or lending out loans, there is an opportunity for you to start generating passive income.
 Consider these ideas and see which ones work best for you.
 With little effort and dedication, you can start generating revenue from passive income sources in no time!

 Salman Zafar is an ecopreneur, consultant, advisor, speaker and journalist with expertise in waste management, waste-to-energy, renewable energy, environment protection, conservation and sustainable development.
 His geographical areas of focus include Asia, Middle East, Africa and Europe.
 Salman is the Founder of EcoMENA, a popular voluntary organization based in Qatar.
 He is also the Founder and CEO of BioEnergy Consult, a reputed consulting firm active in biomass, waste-to-energy and waste management segments.